waylayio/waylayChatBot/README.md

 * Wox plugn
 * Waylay account

+# Vault settings
+You will need to configure two settings in the vault:
+* OPENAI_API_KEY, this one is mandatory
+* WAYLAY_BOT, optional, if not present, you can configure it either via config settings, or it is the fixed name (WoxOpenAI)

 # Installing it in the console
 you can also add it to the Waylay Console APP and it will work, since it can also read the token from URL